houssein-khafaja/TV-Show-Tracker-Backend/README.md

     * Returns a list of detailed TV shows that the user is subscribed to
 ### /tvshow
   * /query
-    * Returns a list of relevant TV shows based on a given query, or returns a "opular" list if no query is given
+    * Returns a list of relevant TV shows based on a given query, or returns a "popular" list if no query is given
   * /get/:id
     * Accepts a TMDB ID to return details of a specific TV show
 # Tests